Arction/lcjs-example-0150-ecg/README.md

 ### Description

-This example shows how to display a generated ECG-signal by using a Line Series in a XY Chart.
+This example shows a simulated ECG-signal by using a Line Series in a XY Chart.

+The simulated signal pushes 960 points per second to the chart.

 ### API links